bamadesigner/show-me-the-admin/README.md

 **Show Me The Admin is also multisite-friendly.**

 Your "Show Toolbar when viewing site" profile setting must be enabled.
-If not logged in, a login button will drop down.

 ## Filters